Minijump/Squirrel/README.md

 * Refactor (+fix) unit tests + code (all, not only pipeline) ((rename method, typing?, move logic out of controllers, create private methods, ...))

 ### To Fix
-* Fix create table edit action
+* Fix edit action: "AttributeError: 'FormData' object has no attribute 'update'"
-* Test custom action?

 ### To do MVP
 * Improve actions